 Now that question is succinct, and really says what they want to know.

 Similar to questions that have occupied this Stanford application slot for years, this question is a variation of a standard MBA goals question, as revealed in the two bullet points after it.
 For this forward-looking question, you say why you want an MBA.
 The best way to do so is in terms of your desired post-MBA professional direction.
-Then explain how Stanford’s program specifically will help you attain them.
+Then explain how Stanford’s program specifically will help you travel down that path.

 Understand the flexibility inherent in Stanford’s curriculum, its integrated approach to management, its entrepreneurial culture, and how both will help you learn what you need to know to achieve your career goals.
 Realize that the curriculum allows for personalization based on your goal and your past experience, specifically your previous business education.
 Two pieces of information are required to answer this question: A clear MBA goal and an in-depth understanding of Stanford GSB’s curriculum.
 (Folks: It’s not just the ranking, brand, or location.)